 While ART is generally successful at controlling the viral load in people with HIV and stopping them progressing to AIDS, the HIV can stay dormant for years and wakes up when patients stop their therapy.

 In the journal Cell Host & Microbe, researchers from Canada and the United States report how they discovered a way to reactivate dormant HIV and find the very rare cells that are hiding it.

-- To date, the total global death toll to HIV is 35 million lives
+- To date, the total global death toll to HIV is

 - Estimates suggest only 54 percent of people with HIV know they have it

 - During 2000-2015, new HIV infections fell by 35 percent.

 Senior author Dr. Daniel Kaufmann, associate clinical professor in the department of medicine at the University of Montreal, says that in order to develop treatments that target residual infected cells, you have to find precisely where they are in CD4+ T lymphocyte populations, which are highly variable.
 He explains:

 “Our research has uncovered these HIV hiding places.
 We were able to identify and quantify the cells containing hidden virus and then test drugs to wake up HIV.”